Prisoner (TV series): DVD releases

 The complete series of Prisoner is available on DVD format in both Australia and the United Kingdom.
-On Region 4 in Australia, distribution company Shock Records released the series over forty volumes, and a complete collection, comprising these volumes; the UK editions, from FremantleMedia, made the series available over twenty volumes (doubling-up on the Australian sets).
+On Region 4 in Australia, distribution company Shock Records released the series over forty volumes, and a complete collection, comprising these volumes; the UK editions, from FremantleMedia, made the series available over twenty volumes (doubling up on the Australian sets).
 In 2016, ViaVision acquired the rights to re-release the series in Australia and made the decision to release the series in their original season formats.
 See above for a full listing of VHS and DVD sets available.
 The following is an overview of Prisoner releases in their seasons formats.
+The use of the term 'season' is a recent phenomena, perhaps tied to DVD releases.
+During its original run, Prisoner was considered a continuing series.
+Continuous episode numbers (1–692) were used on production materials such as scripts and production schedules, rather than a 'season number / episode number' format.

 Theatre and musicals

 A stage version of Prisoner, based on the original scripts, was produced in 1989 and toured the United Kingdom.
 Elspeth Ballantyne (Meg Morris) and Patsy King (Erica Davidson) reprised their characters and Glenda Linscott (Rita Connors) played a new character, Angela Mason.
 A second tour, with Fiona Spence (Vera Bennett) and Jane Clifton (Margo Gaffney), followed in 1990; Jacqui Gordon (Susie Driscoll) played new character Kath Evans.

-A musical version followed, with Maggie Kirkpatrick reprising her role as Joan (the Freak) Ferguson and Lily Savage as an inmate.
-The musical, a parody of Prisoner's kitschier aspects, toured and had a West End run in 1995 and 1997.
-Val Lehman (Bea) was critical of the production, questioning why a drag queen would be in a women's prison.
+A musical version followed, with Maggie Kirkpatrick reprising her role as Joan (the Freak) Ferguson and Paul O'Grady (as Lily Savage) as an inmate.
+The musical, a parody of Prisoner's kitschier aspects, toured and had West End runs in 1995 and 1997.
+Val Lehman (Bea Smith) was critical of the production, questioning why a drag queen would be in a women's prison.

 Due to Prisoner's popularity in the UK during the late 1980s, its British fan club organised personal-appearance tours for several actresses including Val Lehman (Bea Smith), Carol Burns (Franky Doyle), Betty Bobbitt (Judy Bryant), Sheila Florance (Lizzie Birdsworth), Amanda Muggleton (Chrissie Latham) and Judy McBurney (Pixie Mason).
 A TV special, The Great Escape, was produced in 1990.
 The programme, which featured Val Lehman, Sheila Florance, Amanda Muggleton and Carol Burns on their 1990 UK visit, includes extensive footage of their on-stage interview with TV presenter Anna Soubry in which the cast members discuss their time on the series.
 Recorded at the Derby Assembly Rooms in Derby, it was briefly available in the UK on VHS video.

 Several Prisoner actors have appeared in British stage drama and pantomime, including Val Lehman (The Wizard of Oz, Beatrix Potter and Misery), Peta Toppano, Fiona Spence, Maggie Dence (Bev Baker), Debra Lawrance (Daphne Graham), Linda Hartley (Roach Waters), Ian Smith (Ted Douglas) and Maggie Millar (Marie Winter).